The Story So Far

 Children's Capital of Culture shows Rotherham's commitment to giving children and young people a voice.
 To them playing an active role in the borough's future.
 And to making Rotherham a place they are proud to call home.

 Rotherham Metropolitan Borough Council is the lead delivery partner, supported by a huge number of organisations.
-All of them are working to turn that ambition into a reality.
+All of them have worked to turn that ambition into a reality.

 A group of CCoC members posing for the camera.